Harvey-OS/web/docs/docs/getting-started.md

 #  Getting started with Harvey OS

-This is Plan 9 for amd64 built with gcc (and soon, I hope, clang).
+Harvey is a distributed operating system.
+It can be built with clang, gcc or icc (Intel Compiler).
+It can run on amd64 (x86_64), main line of the project, RISC-V and aarch64 (ARM 64).

 This file is a quick list of instructions to get you started quickly.